What Exactly is the definition of dark web?

 4. What types of content can be found on the dark web?

 The dark web is known for its use in illegal activities due to its anonymity.
-Commonly traded items include illegal drugs, weapons, stolen passwords and identities, as well as illegal pornography and other harmful materials.
+Commonly traded items include illegal drugs, weapons, stolen passwords, and identities, as well as illegal pornography and other harmful materials.

 More articles